Aliases for GNMT Gene

 External Ids for GNMT Gene

 The protein encoded by this gene is an enzyme that catalyzes the conversion of S-adenosyl-L-methionine (along with glycine) to S-adenosyl-L-homocysteine and sarcosine.
-The encoded protein is found in the cytoplasm and acts as a homotetramer.
-Defects in this gene are a cause of GNMT deficiency (hypermethioninemia). [provided by RefSeq, Oct 2008]
+This protein is found in the cytoplasm and acts as a homotetramer.
+Defects in this gene are a cause of GNMT deficiency (hypermethioninemia).
+Alternative splicing results in multiple transcript variants.
+Naturally occurring readthrough transcription occurs between the upstream CNPY3 (canopy FGF signaling regulator 3) gene and this gene and is represented with GeneID:107080644. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GNMT Gene

 GNMT (Glycine N-Methyltransferase) is a Protein Coding gene.
-Diseases associated with GNMT include glycine n-methyltransferase deficiency and hypermethioninemia due to glycine n-methyltransferase deficiency.
-Among its related pathways are Glycine, serine and threonine metabolism.
-GO annotations related to this gene include folic acid binding and glycine N-methyltransferase activity.
+Diseases associated with GNMT include Glycine N-Methyltransferase Deficiency and Hypermethioninemia With Deficiency Of S-Adenosylhomocysteine Hydrolase.
+Among its related pathways are Glycine, serine and threonine metabolism and Metabolism.
+GO annotations related to this gene include methyltransferase activity and folic acid binding.

 UniProtKB/Swiss-Prot for GNMT Gene